jdeschamps/htSMLM/guide/overview.md

   - Linear transformation parameters
   - Wavelengths (for display purposes)
   - Monitoring parameters
-- An activation tab to perform UV activation in localization microscopy
+- An activation tab to perform activation in localization microscopy
 - An automated acquisition tool compatible with localization microscopy